 • Modern Era (19th–20th century): The grape became central to the Chianti formula—initially a blend of Sangiovese, Canaiolo, and Malvasia.
 However, it wasn’t until the Biondi-Santi family introduced the first Brunello di Montalcino Riserva in the late 1800s that Sangiovese truly became synonymous with high-end, cellar-worthy wines.

-In the 1970s, disillusionment with rigid DOC regulations led visionary winemakers like Marchesi Antinori to experiment outside appellation rules, blending Sangiovese with Bordeaux varietals like Cabernet Sauvignon and Merlot.
+In the 1970s, a wave of disillusionment with rigid DOC regulations pushed visionary winemakers like Marchesi Antinori to experiment outside the appellation rules.
+They began blending Sangiovese with Bordeaux varietals like Cabernet Sauvignon and Merlot, and what came out of those cellars changed everything.

-These wines—marketed under the IGT Toscana label—ushered in the Super Tuscan era and elevated Sangiovese’s global status.
+These wines, marketed under the IGT Toscana label, ushered in the Super Tuscan era and vaulted Sangiovese’s profile to a global audience that had never taken Italian wine quite that seriously before.

 • Tignanello (1971 vintage) and Solaia were among the first Super Tuscans, demonstrating that Sangiovese-based wines could rival Bordeaux in aging potential and international pricing.